huggingface/huggingface_hub/docs/hub/adding-a-model.md

 ## How is this tutorial written?

 This tutorial is split into three parts:
-- Using the web-interface to create a model repository and upload your model (Beginner)
+- Using the web interface to create a model repository and upload your model (Beginner)
-- Using the web-interface to create a model repository and use the `huggingface-cli` to upload your model (Intermediate)
+- Using the web interface to create a model repository and using the `huggingface-cli` to upload your model (Intermediate)
 - Using the `huggingface_hub` library to do so entirely from your Python interface (Advanced)

-Each will cover uploading the same model to the same repository, with the same steps shown using the different method.
+Each section will cover uploading the same model to the same repository with a different method.
+Each method has different advantages and disadvantages depending on your use case.

 # Using the Web Interface